field-engineer/freelancemarket/index.md

 Advantages of Ethernet versus Wi-Fi

-Possibly [Cable companies](https://www.fieldengineer.com/blogs/observations-solutions-cables-companies/) at this point you are considering the differences between Ethernet connections and Wi-Fi connections.
+Possibly [Cable internet companies](https://www.fieldengineer.com/blogs/observations-solutions-cables-companies/) at this point you are considering the differences between Ethernet connections and Wi-Fi connections.
 Basically, an Ethernet connection is a Network connection via cable, while a Wi-Fi connection is a Network collection wirelessly.

 It should be noted that we should not be confused, that is, we can establish Wi-Fi connections between our computers, usually through a router, but the main difference is that we use Ethernet with the idea of connecting several computers within a private or internal network. the company itself or housing, while Wi-Fi and is generally used for internet connection.